-In 2009 the Trust commissioned SKM to review its previous Infrastructure Review and provide a progress report on implementation.
+In 2009 the Trust commissioned Jacobs (SKM) to review its previous Infrastructure Review and provide a progress report on implementation.
 The Review has been used to prioritise further works and to undertake work of a more urgent nature.
 The Review has also provided an opportunity to separate the maintenance obligations of the Trust and the Licensee on an item by item basis.

-The Trust further commissioned SKM (Jacobs) to undertake a comprehensive asset and infrastructure review in September 2013.
+The Trust further commissioned Jacobs (SKM) to undertake a comprehensive asset and infrastructure review in September 2013.
 The review has formed an important basis for lease negotiations with GRNSW by providing detailed prioritised assessments and costs for major maintenance and infrastructure works over the next 20 years.
+GHD was engaged in 2014 to peer review the SKM Jacobs report.